thegamingwiz-dev/thegamingwiz-dev.github.io/privacy-policy.md

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at [Insert your public/developer email address here].
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at [thegamingwiz.dev@gmail.com].